JairajJangle/motioneye-android/README.md

 Apply for the Beta Program for the app as this repo is currently in sync with Beta Release, becasue, unfortunately I lost my sources for Production Release :(

 ###### Want to contribute?
 If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the dev branch.
+Here are some user requested features that are still yet to be introduced.

+1. Auto load default selected network camera when the app opens
+2. Zoom and Pan ability in camera stream
+3. Android TV support
+4. Bugfix for entered port not attached at the url end while opening webview.

 ---
 ###### Licensing